User37som/libbitcoin/Download-BX.md

 -----END PGP SIGNATURE-----

 ```

-### Using BX to Calculate Hashes
-With a previously-verified version of [BX](https://github.com/libbitcoin/libbitcoin-explorer/wiki) the integrity of the download can be verified using the commands shown above in the signature block.

 ### Origin Validation
 Validate the origin of the download by verifying the [PGP signature](http://en.wikipedia.org/wiki/Pretty_Good_Privacy) on the message containing the hashes (above).
 The message was signed by [evoskuil](https://twitter.com/evoskuil), which can be verified using the following public key.
 See also the [MIT Public Key Server](https://pgp.mit.edu/pks/lookup?op=get&search=0x3CD8C07F0B5CE14E):